Environmental Protection Agency (EPA).

-On July 20, 2007, Alabama submitted a final complete program revision application, seeking authorization of their changes in accordance with 40 CFR 271.21.
-Alabama's revision consists of provisions promulgated July 1, 2004, through June 30, 2005, otherwise known as RCRA Cluster XV.
-The Alabama Department of Environmental Management adopted the rules for RCRA Cluster XV effective April 4, 2006.
-We can now make an immediate final decision, subject to receipt of written comments that oppose this action, that Alabama's hazardous waste program revision satisfies all of the requirements necessary to qualify for Final authorization.
-Therefore, we grant Alabama Final authorization for the following program changes:
+On April 6, 2005, Alabama submitted final complete program revision application, seeking authorization of its changes in accordance with 40 CFR 271.21.
+We now make an immediate final decision, subject to receipt of comments that oppose this action, that Alabama's hazardous waste program revisions satisfy all of the requirements necessary to qualify for final authorization.
+Therefore, we grant final authorization for the following program changes:

 I. Who Handles Permits After the Authorization Takes Effect?

 Alabama will issue permits for all the provisions for which it is authorized and will administer the permits it issues.
-EPA will continue to administer any RCRA hazardous waste permits or portions of permits which we issued prior to the effective date of this authorization until they expire or are terminated.
+EPA will continue to administer any RCRA hazardous waste permits or portions of permits which we issued prior to the effective date of this authorization.
+At the time the State program is approved, EPA will suspend issuance of Federal permits in the State.
+EPA will transfer any pending permit applications, completed permits or Start Printed Page 32249pertinent file information to the State within thirty days of the approval of the State program.
 We will not issue any more new permits or new portions of permits for the provisions listed in the Table above after the effective date of this authorization.
-EPA will continue to Start Printed Page 17926implement and issue permits for HSWA requirements for which Alabama is not yet authorized.
+EPA will continue to implement and issue permits for HSWA requirements for which Alabama is not yet authorized.

-The Office of Management and Budget (OMB) has exempted this action from the requirements of Executive Order 12866 (58 FR 51735, October 4, 1993), and therefore this action is not subject to review by OMB.
-This action authorizes State requirements for the purpose of RCRA 3006 and imposes no additional requirements beyond those imposed by State law.
+The Office of Management and Budget has exempted this action from the requirements of Executive Order 12866 (58 FR 51735, October 4, 1993), and therefore this action is not subject to review by OMB.
+This action authorizes State requirements for the purpose of RCRA section 3006 and imposes no additional requirements beyond those imposed by State law.
 Accordingly, I certify that this action will not have a significant economic impact on a substantial number of small entities under the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.).
 Because this action authorizes pre-existing requirements under State law and does not impose any additional enforceable duty beyond that required by State law, it does not contain any unfunded mandate or significantly or uniquely affect small governments, as described in the Unfunded Mandates Reform Act of 1995 (Pub.
 L. 104-4).
-For the same reason, this action also does not significantly or uniquely affect the communities of Tribal governments, as specified by Executive Order 13175 (65 FR 67249, November 9, 2000).
-This action will not have substantial direct effects on the States, on the relationship between the national government and the State, or on the distribution of power and responsibilities among the various levels of government, as specified in Executive Order 13132 (64 FR 43255, August 10, 1999), because it merely authorizes State requirements as part of the State RCRA hazardous waste program without altering the relationship or the distribution of power and responsibilities established by RCRA.
+For the same reason, this action also does not significantly or uniquely affect the communities of Tribal governments, as specified by Executive Order 13084 (63 FR 27655, May 10, 1998).
+This action will not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government, as specified in Executive Order 13132 (64 FR 43255, August 10, 1999), because it merely authorizes State requirements as part of the State RCRA hazardous waste program without altering the relationship or the distribution of power and responsibilities established by RCRA.
 This action also is not subject to Executive Order 13045 (62 FR 19885, April 23, 1997), because it is not economically significant and it does not make decisions based on environmental health or safety risks.
-This rule is not subject to Executive Order 13211, “Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use” (66 FR 28355, May 22, 2001), because it is not a significant regulatory action under Executive Order 12866.

 List of Subjects in 40 CFR Part 271